Sumit Raj is currently working as the Senior Solutions Architect at GeoSpark. He lives in India and studied in Bangalore.

 There is a great community of Python developers in Bangalore called BangPypers.

 They help you very proactively to learn Python.
 This is also the reason why I also like to help beginners.

 Python’s biggest strength and advantages over other languages is its community and the culture of giving back to the community.

 I had my arms and ammunition with me.
 One laptop and internet and I never stopped from there.
 I never pigeonholed myself on college curriculum to learn to program but I started attending conferences, meetups and started learning online myself.

-This is really painful but trust me it really helps you in long term.
+This is really painful but trust me it really helps you in the long term.
 So, never skip even the smallest thing that you don’t know about the thing you are passionate about.

 GODSON: So are you a full stack developer or you are a back-end or front-end developer?